"People are fragile. They die of mistakes, of overdoses, of sickness. But mostly they die of Death." ~Holly Black

 It would have to be a luxury style: an elegant, steep heel followed by a sleek body that would accentuate her fine legs.
 She needed to look her best; after all, her funeral would be the event of the season, where her many lovers would throw themselves at her coffin in anguish, swiping streams of tears off their faces.

 Maybe, if she was lucky, one would even collapse from the trauma of her death.
 Such thoughts consoled her.

-Her breath was now coming in haggered pauses; her lungs struggled to expand, the trembling in her extremities had intensified, causing her whole body to writhe in an undignified manner.
+Her breath was now coming in haggard pauses; her lungs struggled to expand, the trembling in her extremities had intensified, causing her whole body to writhe in an undignified manner.

-Silvia's vision started to wan as she gazed up at the heavens.
+Silvia's vision started to wane as she gazed up at the heavens.
 The stars twinkled down on her, teasing her with their luster.